bernardio5/bookie/README.md

 EPub supports having a cover HTML page, but the sketchiness of CSS support means your best bet is a full-page JPG of the cover.

-The resulting covers are fabulously ugly!
-I am emulating the "Library Binding"s I saw in university libraries: monochrome vinyl hardbacks with computer-printed stickers: uuuugly!!
+The covers my scripts make are fabulously ugly, like granny's-panties ugly.
+It's kind of deliberate?
+I am emulating the "Library Binding"s I saw in university libraries: monochrome vinyl hardbacks with computer-printed stickers: functional, sturdy, cheap, and ugly.
 I use OpenCV to make the JPGs: it works.
 I use OpenCV's "Hershy" font, which is included, and so, so ugly.
 Kerning?
 Bah.
+Word wrap?
+Aspirational.

 When there are scans of book covers, they almost never have legible Author/Title.
 They can be elegant, but usually in a generic way.
 They are usually really beat-up.
-If a cover image can be automatically identified (15% of the titles), I use it.
+If a cover image can be automatically identified (I esimate I can, for ~15% of the titles), I use it.
 If there are any other JPG or PNG attached to the book, I choose one at random.
 I have a collection ~20 "book front" images that I tint to some awful random pastel shade, paste on a black on white Author/Title label, paste on a from-the-book image, and that's the cover.png.

 <b>About Organizing your University-Scale Library: </b>